MG977/GIS4schools-RS/rs_casestudies.rst

 4.1.13 Create an automatic workflow
 ````````````````````````````````````
-Remove all the layers from QGIS and import all the Sentinel-2 images.
+Remove all the layers from QGIS and import all the Sentinel-2 images from the folder ``..\GIS_4_School\4.1_Monitoring_lake_trophic_state\Pre-processed``.
+These images are already corrected for the atmospheric disturbance with the DOS algorithm and are, thus, ready for the processing.

 Now we need to repeat the same data processing for ALL the 10 satellite images.
 This task is very time consuming and also prone to errors.
 Thus, we automate data processing.